Classical Composers (L)

 Luigi Luzzi (1828-1876, Italy) Ave Maria (voice and organ) is on Leonarda CD #LE341

-Bios and links to all their recordings at this site
+Bios and links to their recordings at this site

 A B C-E F-G H-I J-K L M N-Q R S T-V W-Z